barbarer/py4e-int/_sources/pictures/writeCode_orig.rst

 .. activecode:: pictures_ac_19
+   :datafile: swan.jpg
    :nocodelens:

-   Write a function to mirror the image ``swan3.jpg`` from left to right around a vertical line in the middle of the image.
+   Write a function to mirror the image ``swan.jpg`` from left to right around a vertical line in the middle of the image.
 Pass the image to the function.
 Do the import, create the image, call the function, and show the result.
    ~~~~